UBC-MDS/ds-toolbox/chapters/en/slides/module6/module6_01.md

 ---

-# Let's see what you've learned!
+# Let's apply what we learned!